FlorianTranier/blog/content/blog/data-privacy.md

 ### It seems really cool, but I don't know sh\*t about computers 😢

-I'm seeing a lot of 'plug & play' solutions coming to the market.\:brTo name a few::br- [HexOS](https://hexos.com/) : An upcoming operating system from the LTT team (famous tech youtuber)\:br- [ZimaOS/CasaOS](https://casaos.io/) : Tries to ease the use of NAS and servers at home. (still a bit techie)\:br- [Umbrel](https://umbrel.com/) : Also an operating system, also selling the server in itself with a plug & play approach
+I'm seeing a lot of 'plug & play' solutions coming to the market.\:brTo name a few:

+\- [HexOS](https://hexos.com/) : An upcoming operating system from the LTT team (famous tech youtuber)

+\- [ZimaOS/CasaOS](https://casaos.io/) : Tries to ease the use of NAS and servers at home. (still a bit techie)

+\- [Umbrel](https://umbrel.com/) : Also an operating system, also selling the server in itself with a plug & play approach

 We will take a look at what Umbrel offers.